scriptotek/library-sql/_episodes/01-introduction.md

 purpose of this course we have made a script that does this:

-1. Make sure you are in the sqlite-folder and that the source folder is also there.
+# .
+Make sure you are in the sqlite-folder and that the source folder is also there.
-2. Run import.sh by writing 'bash import.sh in the prompt
+# 2. Run import.sh by writing 'bash import.sh in the prompt
-3. Then write: ls libcarp.sqlite3 to see that the database was created successfully _(hint: you can use the `tab-key` to autocomplete 'ls l..')_
+# 3. Then write: ls libcarp.sqlite3 to see that the database was created successfully
+# _(hint: you can use the `tab-key` to autocomplete 'ls l..')_

 ## Sqlite3
 Sqlite3 is the SQLite version we are using in this course.
-Let's open `libcarp.sqlite3`, the newly made database containing the tables `articles` and `journals` made from the CSV-files.
+Let's open `libcarp.sqlite3`, the newly made database containing the tables made from the 5 CSV-files.
 To open a database with SQLite from the unix prompt, write sqlite3 and the name of the database:

 ~~~